-Now, we move to public companies.
+Now, let’s move to public companies.
 Let’s assume you work for a public company like Coca Cola and you are granted stock options.
-The most common question I get asked, is “Do I have to pay tax at the time of exercise, or at the time of the final sale of the shares?”
+The most common question I get asked is, “Do I have to pay tax at the time of exercise, or at the time of the final sale of the shares?”

 The answer is, at the time of exercise, which is different than the rules for CCPCs.
 Let’s take a numerical example.

 Let’s assume you work for Coca Cola Canada and the fair market value of the shares today is at $30.
 According to the option agreement, you can exercise or buy the shares for $10.
 Therefore, the employment benefit that will be included in your income at the time of exercise is $20.
 Here’s a quick piece of advice – please don’t hold on to the shares for too long because if the price of the stock drops, let’s say, in a worst case scenario to $0, you’re still on the hook for the tax on the employment benefit.

 So if you have a low risk tolerance, it makes sense to sell the shares immediately after you exercise, so you have enough cash available to pay for the tax.